-Expressed as a percentage of fixed remuneration, Executives can earn the following incentive payments under the STI plan: Target Outperformance CEO 100% 125% CFO / EGM, Office & Industrial 100% 125% EGM, Strategy, Transactions & Research 70% 88% How much can be earned Aggregate performance below predetermined thresholds would result in no award being under the STI made under the STI plan. plan?
-The amount each Executive can earn is dependent on how he/she performs against a balanced scorecard of KPIs that is set at the beginning of each year.
-The balanced scorecard is arranged in categories and each category is weighted differently depending on the specific accountabilities of each Executive.
-If an Executive does not meet Threshold performance in a category, the score for that category will be zero.
-KPIs at the Target level are set with an element of stretch against Threshold performance. which ensures that it is difficult for an Executive to score 100% in any category.
-Following the same theme, KPIs at the Outperformance level have a significant amount of stretch, and would require exceptional outcomes to be achieved.
-KPIs at both the Target and Outperformance levels incorporate year-on-year growth.
-When is the August of the financial year immediately following the performance period, following the STI paid? sign-off of statutory accounts and announcement of Group's annual results.
-25% of any award under the STI plan will be deferred and awarded in the form of How does the performance rights to DXS securities. deferral The rights will vest in two equal tranches, 12 and 24 months after being awarded.
-They are component subject to clawback and continued employment, and are based on a deferral period operate? commencing 1 July after the relevant performance period.
-How is the The number of performance rights awarded is based on 25% of the STI value awarded to the allocation of Executive divided by the volume weighted average price (VWAP) of securities 10 trading deferred STI days either side of the first trading day of the new financial year. determined?
-How are distributions Executives will be entitled to the benefit of distributions paid on the underlying DXS treated during securities prior to vesting, through the issue of additional performance rights. the deferral period?
-Forfeiture will occur should the Executive's employment terminate within 6 months of the grant date for any reason, or if the Executive voluntarily resigns or is terminated for cause prior to the vesting date.
-Can deferred STI be Notwithstanding the above, if an Executive's employment is terminated for reasons such as forfeited? retirement, redundancy, reorganisation, change in control or other unforeseen circumstances, the Committee will recommend whether the Executive should remain in the plan as a good leaver, for decision by the Board.
-The STI plan is aligned to security holder interests in the following ways: How is the STI as an immediate reward opportunity to attract, motivate and retain talented plan aligned Executives who can influence the future performance of the Group to security through a 25% mandatory STI deferral for Executives, allowing for future clawback holder of STI awards in the event of a material misstatement of the Group's financial interests? position
+Expressed as a percentage of fixed remuneration incentive payments under the STI plan: on, Executives can ear n the following Target Outperformance CEO 100% 125% CFO / EGM, Office & Industrial 100% 125% EGM, Strategy, Transactions & Research 70% 88% How much can be earned under the STI plan?
+Aggregate performance below predetermined to made under the STI plan. hresholds would result in no award being poor The amount each Executive can earn is dependent balanced scorecard of KPIs that is set at the beis arranged in categories and each category is we specific accountabilities of each Executive.
+If a performance in a category, the score for that c ginning of each year. veighted differently de n Executive does not r The balanced scorecard epending on the KPIs at the Target level are set with an element which ensures that it is difficult for an Executive the same theme, KPIs at the Outperformance leand would require exceptional outcomes to be Outperformance levels incorporate year-on-year e to score 100% in any evel have a significant achieved.
+KPIs at both category.
+Following amount of stretch, When is the STI paid?
+August of the financial year immediately following the performance period, following the sign-off of statutory accounts and announcement of Group's annual results.
+How does the deferral 25% of any award under the STI plan will be deferred and awarded in the form of performance rights to DXS securities. component operate?
+The rights will vest in two equal tranches, 12 and 24 months after being awarded.
+They are subject to clawback and continued employment, and are based on a deferral period commencing 1 July after the relevant performance period.
+How is the allocation of deferred STI determined?
+The number of performance rights awarded is based on 25% of the STI value awarded to the Executive divided by the volume weighted average price (VWAP) of securities 10 trading days either side of the first trading day of the new financial year.
+How are distributions treated during the deferral period? distributions created during the deferral Executives will be entitled to the benefit of distributions paid on the underlying DXS securities prior to vesting, through the issue of additional performance rights.
+Can deferred Forfeiture will occur should the Executive's employment terminate within 6 months of the grant date for any reason, or if the Executive voluntarily resigns or is terminated for cause prior to the vesting date.
+STI be forfeited?
+Notwithstanding the above, if an Executive's employment is terminated for reasons such as retirement, redundancy, reorganisation, change in control or other unforeseen circumstances, the Committee will recommend whether the Executive should remain in the plan as a good leaver, for decision by the Board.
+How is the STI plan aligned to security holder interests?
+The STI plan is aligned to security holder interests in the following ways: as an immediate reward opportunity to attract, motivate and retain talented Executives who can influence the future performance of the Group through a 25% mandatory STI deferral for Executives, allowing for future clawback of STI awards in the event of a material misstatement of the Group's financial position